koifinance/NixCore/README.md

 ### What is NIX?
 ---

 NIX is an open source digital currency that focuses on privacy centered metrics.
-NIX's goal is to create a global private DEX trading platform for asset trades.
-With NIX, you will be able to privatize any cryptocurrency through use of the NIX DEX platform.
+NIX's goal is to create a global private cross chain transaction platform.
+With NIX's initial use case, you will be able to privatize any cryptocurrency through use of the NIX DEX platform.
 Giving all currencies the power of privacy.

 ### Key Features
 ---

 * NIX utilizes a custom built privacy library that integrates Zerocoin/Bulletproofs and TOR support.
 This allows transaction privacy in its fullest and most trustless form.

-* NIX aims to create a privatized DEX platform built on top of Blocknet’s DEX api to conduct privatized atomic swaps through use of NIX’s privacy library.
+* NIX aims to create a privatized DEX platform built on top of already developed DEX volumes to conduct privatized atomic swaps through use of NIX’s privacy library.

-* Custom lightning network channels for instantaneous NIX to NIX transactions.
+* Ghost Protocol to enhance privacy features.

 For more information, please visit [NixPlatform.io](nixplatform.io) or read the [whitepaper](nixplatform.io/whitepaper).